pasting operation pastes directly over copied object

 paste operation was successful.

-#1 Updated by Chad Berkley almost 15 years ago
+#1 Updated by Chad Berkley about 15 years ago

 added a method in basicGraphFrame that offsets the pasted moml _location